 There are three difficulties in this process.
 First, the complexity of programs makes their mathematical verification difficult.
 Aside from the intrinsic difficulties, the program itself has preconditions derived from the environment of the system.
 These preconditions are often subtle and difficult to specify, but unless the mathematical formalism captures them, the program verification may not be valid because critical assumptions may be wrong.
 Second, program verification assumes that the programs are compiled correctly, linked and loaded correctly, and executed correctly.
 Hardware failure, buggy code, and failures in other tools may invalidate the preconditions.
-A compiler that incorrectly compiles to move x to regA subtract 1 from contents of regA move contents of regA to x would invalidate the proof statement that the value of x after the line of code is 1 more than the value of x before the line of code.
+A compiler that incorrectly compiles the assignment to the assembly language instructions would invalidate the proof statement that the value of x after the line of code is 1 more than the value of x before the line of code.
 This would invalidate the proof of correctness.
 Third, if the verification relies on conditions on the input, the program must reject any inputs that do not meet those conditions.
 Otherwise, the program is only partially verified.